Why did I bother?

 A quick overview

-These include permanent stretching of the posterior spinal elements and retropulsion of the disc contents.
-The latter has been confirmed by pMRI scans (Smith F, 2007→) which show that when sitting upright, the disc contents shift backwards towards pain sensitive structures that can account for common mechanical LBP and can also lead to serious spinal pathology.
+Effects also include permanent stretching of the posterior spinal elements and retropulsion of the disc contents.
+The latter has been confirmed by pMRI scans (Smith F, 2007→)

 The 2 Tilt concept (Also the 3M & 4M concepts)